acidburn0zzz/nolith-release-tools/doc/monthly.md

 up to the final release, we create an issue on the [GitLab CE issue tracker] and update it as we progress.

-1. Generate the issue description using the [`monthly_issue`](rake-tasks.md#monthly_issueversion) Rake task:
+1. Create the issue using the [`monthly_issue`](rake-tasks.md#monthly_issueversion) Rake task:

     ```sh